 It is one of the most enduring images in English literature: the mad woman locked away in the attic.
 And it was at Norton Conyers that Charlotte Brontë is said to have taken inspiration for her novel, Jane Eyre.

 Charlotte Brontë visited the medieval house in 1839, before she wrote her seminal novel.
 Could it be mere coincidence that Norton Conyers has its own legend of a woman hidden in an attic?
 The discovery of a blocked staircase in 2004, much like the one in the novel, seemed to confirm the theory.
-The house has recently been restored and reopened to the public on a few select days each year.
+The house has recently been restored and reopened to the public on a few select days each year, and is most definitely one of Britain’s best stately homes.

 22. Blickling Hall, Norfolk